 Note that some KiwiSaver providers require all members to make a minimum contribution, regardless of whether they are employed or not.

-If you receive weekly compensation payments from ACC you can either make voluntary contributions, or contact ACC and arrange to have a 3%, 4% or 8% KiwiSaver contribution taken from your payments.
-If you do this, you will have to qualify and apply for a contributions holiday if you want those payments to cease.
+If you receive weekly compensation payments from ACC you can either make voluntary contributions, or contact ACC and arrange to have a 3%, 4%, 6%, 8% or 10% KiwiSaver contribution taken from your payments.
+If you do this, you will have to qualify and apply for a Savings Suspension if you want those payments to cease.
 ACC does not pay an employer contribution.

 Find out more about KiwiSaver for people on ACC.